 There are a total of ten (10) LED indicators on the Equalizer Keypad.
-The function of these LED's is detailed below.
+The functions of these indicators are detailed below.

-- ☐ If the LOW VOLTAGE, ENGAGE PARK BRAKE, IGNITION ON or EXCESS SLOPE LED's illuminate, you have an "error" condition that must be corrected prior to operating the jacks. - Make sure suspension air bags have deployed after retracting jacks.
+- ☐ If the LOW VOLTAGE, ENGAGE PARK BRAKE, IGNITION ON or EXCESS SLOPE LED's illuminate, you have an "error" condition that must be corrected prior to operating the jacks. - ☐ Make sure suspension air bags have deployed after retracting jacks.
 Visually check front and rear wheel wells for clearance.

-During typical operation, the LED's on the bottom left hand corner of the keypad should NOT be illuminated.
+During typical operation, the LEDs on the bottom left hand corner of the keypad should NOT be illuminated.
 The only LED that should light is the "OPERATING" LED, which should flash during operation.

-ON Red when power is ON
+POWER LED ON Red when power is ON

 OFF when power is OFF

-FLASH every 5 sec. in Sleep Mode

-ON Red when Jack(s) are deployed
+FLASH every 5 sec. in Sleep Mode ON Red when Jack(s) are deployed

 OFF when jack(s) are stowed

-FLASHING Red w/Auto Level or All Retract
+OPERATING LED FLASHING Red w/Auto

+Level or All Retract

 OFF when keypad is idle or "sleeping"

-ON Red when voltage is below 10.5 volts dc
+LOW VOLTAGE LED ON Red when voltage is below 10.5 volts dc

 OFF when voltage is above 10.5 volts dc

-ON Red when park brake is not set
+ENGAGE PARK BRAKE LED ON Red when park brake is not set

 OFF when park brake is set

-ON Red when ignition is in the ON position
+IGNITION ON LED ON Red when ignition is in the ON position

 OFF when ignition is OFF

-ON Red following an Auto Level attempt, if
+EXCESS SLOPE LED ON Red following an Auto Level attempt, if

-system cannot overcome slope

-OFF when slope is not excessive
+system cannot overcome slope OFF when slope is not excessive

+For complete instructions, troubleshooting and safety information refer to the manufacturer's manual online at https://equalizersystems.com/service-and-support/operation-and-installation-manuals/